KaleungL/mysite/index.md

     <br>
     <button class="collapsible"><font size="-1">Abstract.</font></button>
     <div class="abstract">
-    <p><font size="-1">Banks play a role in transimitting trade shocks across regions and from tradable to non-tradable sectors.
-This paper studies the reponse of US banks to increase in import competition in the local economy due to China's accession to WTO.
-I find that exposed banks experience slower growth in deposits and limit their lending to households, and this further translates into slower employment growth in the local non-tradable sectors.</font></p>
+    <p><font size="-1">Banks can transmit trade shocks across regions and from tradable to non-tradable sectors.
+This paper studies the response of US banks to the increase in import competition in the local economy due to China's accession to WTO.
+I find that exposed banks experience slower growth in deposits and contract their household lendings.
+Regions with greater reliance on lending from exposed banks have slower employment growth in the non-tradable sectors.</font></p>
     </div>
   </li>